 Yay, Christina!
-Hopefully we're all still fans despite the revelations of this article.
-The wig is looking good here in a half-up style with side-swept bangs, and God I love her skin.
+Hopefully we're all still fans despite the revelations here.
+The wig is looking good here in a half-up style with side-swept bangs, and God, I love her skin.
 So peaches and creamy with that blush and lip colour.
 She also makes me want to do a winged eye, stat.

 More Christina to crush on.
 Here, the wig is styled loose and parted in the centre, and again her skin is looking gorge.
 The differences are smudgier liner and stronger lips and cheeks.
 Love!